rotemhillel/Messages/README.md

 ## Installation

-npm install
+1.npm install
-yum install redis-server OR brew install redis (for mac)
+2.yum install redis-server OR brew install redis (for mac)

 ## Start The Server